0Deen/ddos-attack-detection-mitigation-system/README.md

+#  Dev Deen

-# 🛡️ SDN-Based Real-Time DDoS Detection and Mitigation System
+# SDN-Based Real-Time DDoS Detection and Mitigation System

 This project uses Software-Defined Networking (SDN) and machine learning to detect and mitigate DDoS attacks in real-time.
 Built with **Mininet** and a **RYU controller**, it leverages flow statistics to classify traffic and take immediate mitigation action.